Heat Pump vs Gas Boiler: Which Should You Choose?

 The Verdict

-For most UK homeowners who are eligible for the BUS grant and live in a reasonably insulated property, a heat pump is the better long-term choice: lower running costs, longer lifespan, dramatically lower carbon emissions, and protection against the 2035 gas boiler phase-out.
+For most UK homeowners who are eligible for the BUS grant and live in a reasonably insulated property, a heat pump is the better long-term choice: lower running costs, longer lifespan, dramatically lower carbon emissions, and insulation against the direction of government policy (new-build gas boiler bans, ongoing grant and VAT incentives).
 The financial case is strongest for those who can also access a low-rate electricity tariff or combine the heat pump with solar panels.

 For detailed cost figures, see our heat pump costs UK guide.
 For a step-by-step guide to claiming the £7,500 grant, see our heat pump grants guide.
 To understand how air source heat pumps work in practice, read our air source heat pump guide.